ServiceNowDevProgram/code-snippets/Client-Side Components/UI Pages/Share reports with users and groups/README.md

 1. UI Page: It contains Jelly script (HTML), Client script and Processing script.
 Used to capture the user/group info and share the rports with them.
 2. UI Action(Client): Created on the Dashboards (pa_dashboards) table.
 Used to open the UI page as apopup/modal window

+This UI action is visible on the dashboard properties page (image attached)